soxueren/atsd/api/sql/README.md

 | 2016-06-18T11:22:35.000Z | nurswgvml010 | 6478200.0  | /                | /dev/sda1        | file_system=/dev/sda1;mount_point=/    | /                | /dev/sda1        |
 | 2016-06-18T11:22:35.000Z | nurswgvml010 | 30440664.0 | /app             | /dev/sdb1        | file_system=/dev/sdb1;mount_point=/app | /app             | /dev/sdb1        |
 ```

+To filter records with or without specified series tags, use `IS NOT NULL` or `IS NULL` operators.

 `tags` and `tags.{tag-name}` syntax can also be used in `WHERE`, `ORDER`, `GROUP BY` and other clauses.